blueglyph/trait_gen/README.md

     }
 }
 ```

-We said it was a _pseudo_ attribute because it's removed by trait-gen when it generates the final
-code that will be seen by the compiler.
-So `trait_gen_if` mustn't be declared.

 We've seen earlier that `type_gen` was a synonym of `trait_gen`.
 For the sake of coherency, a
 `type_gen_if` is also provided as a synonym of `trait_gen_if`.